luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 Before this, the type was available, but the embedder had to provide construction and methods to work with it.
 It also meant that it lacked built-in call optimizations for common methods.

-With the built-in library, we get fast-call optimization, support for vector contants and constant-folding in the compiler and native code generation comes out of the box!
+With the built-in library, we get fast-call optimization, support for vector constants and constant-folding in the compiler and native code generation comes out of the box!

 In the `math` library, we have added [`math.map`](https://rfcs.luau.org/function-math-map.html), [`math.lerp`](https://rfcs.luau.org/function-math-lerp.html) and [`math.isnan`/`math.isinf`/`math.isfinite`](https://rfcs.luau.org/math-isnan-isfinite-isinf.html) functions.